 A Special Message to Members of RCMP and How EMDR Helps PTSD

-EMDR is designed for processing operational stress injuries so that post-trauma symptoms can be managed or in the best case scenario eliminated entirely.
-Crystal has extensive experience working with RCMP members who have endured not only difficult operational stress injuries (on-the-job trauma) but also what is called organizational trauma which sometimes leads to moral injury.
-Such moral injury can be debilitating over time causing a member to leave the force or remain off duty.
+EMDR ( Eye Movement Desensitization Reprocessing) is a therapy used to process traumatic experiences like operational stress injuries so that post-trauma symptoms can be managed or eliminated in the best-case scenario.
+Crystal has extensive experience working with RCMP members who have endured complex operational stress injuries (on-the-job trauma) and organizational trauma, which sometimes lead to moral injury.
+Such moral injury can be debilitating over time, causing a member to leave the force or remain off duty.